 Students who have completed coursework at more than one California Community College should have their coursework certified by authorized staff from the last California Community College attended for a regular term (fall or spring for semester schools; fall, winter, or spring for quarter schools) prior to transfer.
 If a student requests certification from a California Community College that is not the last school of attendance, it is at the discretion of that community college to certify.

 Although not part of IGETC, community colleges may certify completion of the CSU graduation requirement in U.S. History, Constitution and American Ideals.
 Courses used to meet this requirement may also be used to satisfy IGETC Subject Area requirements.
-CSU campuses have the discretion on whether to allow courses used to satisfy the CSU United States History, Constitution and American Ideals (AI) graduation requirement to also count in Areas 3B or 4.
+CSU campuses have the discretion on whether to allow courses used to satisfy GE requirements to also count for CSU United States History, Constitution and American Ideals (AI) graduation requirements (e.g., Area 3B or 4.

 Open or unofficial transcripts for LOTE are acceptable.

 When combining quarter and semester unit values within an IGETC Area, units shall be converted to either all quarter units or all semester units to best serve the student.
-For example, in Social/Behavioral Sciences (Area 4), a student needs either a minimum of 9 semester units or 12 quarter units.
-If a student takes one 4 quarter unit course and two 3 semester unit courses, convert the semester units to quarter units (6 units x 1.5 quarter units = 9 quarter units).
-The student will be credited with 13 quarter units in Area 4 and will have satisfied the requirement.
+For example, in Social/Behavioral Sciences (Area 4), a student needs either a minimum of 6 semester units or 8 quarter units.
+If a student takes one 4 quarter unit course and one 3 semester unit course, convert the semester units to quarter units (3 units x 1.5 quarter units = 4.5 quarter units).
+The student will be credited with 8.5 quarter units in Area 4 and will have satisfied the requirement.

 The conversion of units from semester to quarter for meeting minimum unit requirements may result in a student needing additional coursework to meet CSU graduation requirements.
-To graduate from the CSU, students must complete 48 semester or 72 quarter units of general education which includes 9 semester or 12 quarter units of upper- division general education coursework, as determined by the receiving CSU campus per the CSU’s policy on CSU General Education Breadth Requirements https://calstate.policystat.com/policy/8919100/latest/ (last updated 12/3/2020).
+To graduate from the CSU, students must complete 48 semester (72 quarter) units of general education which includes 9 semester (12 quarter) units of upper- division general education coursework, as determined by the receiving CSU campus per the CSU’s policy on CSU General Education Breadth Requirements https://calstate.policystat.com/policy/8919100/latest/ (last updated 12/3/2020).

 12.4 Partial IGETC Certification